+input-file output-file

-input-file command-file output-file journal-file
+command-file journal-file

 You must include the file specification of the input file each time you call up EDT; the remaining file specifications are optional.
 The input file specification is always separated from any preceding file specification by the equal sign (=) and from a following file specification by the comma (,).